ClickHouse/ClickHouse/docs/en/getting-started/install.md

 ### Single Binary

-You can install ClickHouse on Linux with using single portable binary from the latest commit of the `master` branch: [https://builds.clickhouse.tech/master/amd64/clickhouse].
+You can install ClickHouse on Linux using single portable binary from the latest commit of the `master` branch: [https://builds.clickhouse.tech/master/amd64/clickhouse].

 ```
 curl -O 'https://builds.clickhouse.tech/master/amd64/clickhouse' && chmod a+x clickhouse